 Our series on how to get from one German city to the next offers all of this info, including which transportation options are fastest and most cost-efficient.

-Not everyone has the budget for train or car rental, and buses can be a great way to see the country.
+Not everyone has the budget for a train or car rental, and buses can be an inexpensive way to see the country.

 Another key element for your travels is speaking a bit of Deutsch.
-It's true that most Germans speak English, but a little German can go a long way and is always appreciated.
-Speaking German with the sales agent at the ticket counter or your fellow travelers on the train can make travel easier and more enjoyable.
+It's true that most Germans speak English, but a little German can go a long way.
+Speaking German with the sales agent at the ticket counter or your fellow travelers on the train or at a restaurant can make travel easier and more enjoyable.